History of the Royal Marines: French Revolutionary and Napoleonic Wars

 In the Caribbean theatre volunteers from freed French slaves on Marie-Galante were used to form the 1st Corps of Colonial Marines.
 These men bolstered the ranks, helping the British to hold the island until reinforcements arrived.
 This practice was repeated during the War of 1812, where escaped American slaves were formed into the 2nd Corps of Colonial Marines.
 These men were commanded by Royal Marines officers and fought alongside their regular Royal Marines counterparts at the Battle of Bladensburg in August 1814.
 During the battle a detachment of Royal Marine Artillery commanded by Lieutenant John Lawrence deployed Congreve rockets resulting in the rout of the US militiamen.
 The Royal Marines battalion and the 21st Regiment of Foot also took part in the Burning of Washington later that day.

 Also present on shore during the Chesapeake campaign was a composite battalion of Marines, formed from ships' Marine detachments, frequently led by Captain John Robyns.
 A smaller composite battalion of about 100 men (23 officers, two of whom (John Wilson 1787–1850 and John Alexander Phillips 1790–1865) were Trafalgar veterans, and 80 other ranks) also took part in the Battle of New Orleans, under the command of Brevet Major Thomas Adair, in January 1815.
 The only British success at New Orleans was an attack on the west bank of the Mississippi River by a 700-man force, consisting of the 100 Royal Marines, 100 sailors under Captain Rowland Money, and 3 companies of the 85th Foot.

 Throughout the war Royal Marines units raided up and down the east coast of America including up the Penobscot River and in the Chesapeake Bay.
 They later helped capture Fort Bowyer in Mobile Bay in what was the last action of the war.

+With the onset of peace, the Royal Marines were reduced to a peacetime establishment set at one hundred and twenty companies (four of artillery) of 6,000 men.